High-Reliability DC Power Supplies PAN-A Series

 Master-slave control of series operation

-* The number of slave units to be connected in series is deter mined bythe rated output voltage and isolation voltage of each unit.
+The number of slave units that can be connected in series depends on the rated output voltage and the isolation voltage of the power supply units.

 Remote sensing